Johan van Hulst: Personal life

 Van Hulst was an active chess player.
 In 2006, at the age of 95, he won the Corus Chess Tournament for former politicians.
 He won it again in 2010.

 According to René van der Linden, who served as President of the Senate of the Netherlands, Van Hulst was the first former member of the Senate to reach the age of 100 since the establishment of the upper house in 1815.

 On 22 March 2018, Van Hulst died at the age of 107.
-Amsterdam's bridge number 233 was dedicated to Van Hulst shortly after his death.
+Amsterdam's bridge number 233 was dedicated to Van Hulst.
 The Johan van Hulstbrug is located in the Hortus Botanicus in Amsterdam-Centrum, near the school he managed.
 U.S. Ambassador to the Netherlands Pete Hoekstra stated after Van Hulst died: "Mister Van Hulst is truly an inspiration for how one person can make a real difference, even in the darkest of times."
 The Senate of the Netherlands commemorated Mr. Van Hulst in its plenary session of 17 April 2018.